AnestisTouloumis/ShrinkCovMat/README.md

 ```

 The estimated optimal shrinkage intensity for the scaled identity matrix
-is slightly larger than the other two and the sample variances appear to
+is slightly larger than the other two, and the sample variances appear
-be of similar magnitude.
+to be of similar magnitude.
 Thus, the scaled identity matrix seems to be
 the most appropriate target for the covariance estimated.
 The resulting
 covariance matrix estimator is: